flatpak/flatpak-docs/docs/electron.rst

 .. note::

-  Native wayland support in electron experimental and often unstable.
+  Native wayland support in electron is experimental and often unstable.
   It is advised to stick with the X11 and Xwayland configuration above as the default.